 A beta version of the newest macOS is here to the excitement of Apple fans.
 Indeed, macOS Catalina 10.15 has got a lot of cool features.
 They include the transformation of iTunes into three apps, the integration of iPad apps with Mac, and the ability to extend a Mac's display to an iPad.

 However, some users who have already tested the new macOS face a number of bugs and issues.
 Either macOS Catalina won’t install, or their Macs run slow, or some apps aren’t working—all of these situations are frustrating.
 Of course, while the software is in its beta version, it's no surprise that such things happen.
 The good news is that most of these issues can be resolved, and we’re here to help you.

 MacKeeper’s tech experts collected the most common problems with macOS Catalina Public Beta.
-Our Apple Certified Support Professionals have a lot of experience with Apple products and know the answers to the trickiest Mac-related questions.
+Our team of personal tech experts has a lot of experience with Apple products and knows the answers to the trickiest Mac-related questions.
 They eagerly share their tips and tricks to overcome macOS Catalina bugs.

 First, we’ll consider common fixes that help with multiple problems; next, we’ll go through the most frequent issues in the newest macOS.

 General ways to overcome macOS Catalina Public Beta bugs

 As with many computer issues, a simple “refreshing” of the system or getting a newer installation file may be a way to solve the problem.
 Here are the three hints that may help you with various macOS Catalina bugs.

 1. Restart your Mac

 A simple reboot of your computer may resolve various problems.
 Errors are often caused by piles of leftover files and background processes.
 Rebooting a Mac eliminates all this unnecessary clutter.
 It may help with such issues as Catalina failing to install or specific apps not working properly.

 Restart your Mac in one of the following ways: